afhra/freshersbatch-oct16/README.txt

- we have html files here to access
+ we have html files here to access now!!